 My sessions run 75 minutes, though you should schedule an hour and a half for a session in case I need to work longer than usual.
 Each session includes postural analysis, bodywork and time to transition after the session.

-My fees are higher than most Rolfers in the Austin area–$180 by credit card or $160 cash.
+My fees are higher than most Rolfers in the Austin area–$180 by credit card, PayPal, or check, and $160 cash.
 By way of explanation please note that my method of Rolfing is robust, following the traditional approach of Rolfing which works intensely in order to affect a transformative experience.
 Rolfers presently work on a continuum from soft to strong.
 While I do not do the older form of Rolfing which was quite painful, I do work intensely in order to create as much change as possible.

 I have 15 years of Rolfing experience in addition to 20 years of practice as a psychologist.
 This enables me to understand the interface between the physical and emotional body and help my clients free the body of chronic, restrictive stress..
 I also am a devoted student of Functional Medicine/Nutrition and have a strong network of practitioners who work with me in solving most any problem a client brings.

 Cancellation policy: Client covers the full cost of a session if cancellation notice is not given at least 24 hours in advance.

 What to wear: Men: underwear.
 Women: underwear (stretch shorts over underwear optional) and bra.
 You can be draped under a sheet if you desire.